ShiaHp/extension_download_image_pixiv/README.md

   - Download manga
   - Download novel
   - Download all image from bookmarks user: ✅
+  - Download image from recommended data
+  - Adding image to bookmarks

 - Quick demo what you can do with this extension,please watch :
     - https://youtu.be/wEAi9i2x5Wk